This type of pain is not only for adults. Approximately 1 in 5 school-age children and adolescents are likely to have them.

 When a child (or his father or mother) warns him about headaches, offer him a sensitive reaction that does not embarrass the child in front of his peers.
 However, if a child suffers from headaches but the teacher or the school health professional has not been informed of a specific condition, they should talk to the parents.

 Allow Immediate Treatment

-Children with migraine eventually learn the warning signs, sometimes including dizziness, nausea, and sensitivity to light and sound.
+Children with migraines eventually learn the warning signs, including dizziness, nausea, and sensitivity to light and sound.
 The real headache may be accompanied by vomiting.
 If, during a class, the child explains that he must take medication, encourage him to go to the infirmary.

-It is important to take medication as soon as the first signs of headache appear.
-Waiting until the end of the class could put a young person in a more vulnerable situation and force him to miss more school days than necessary.
+It is essential to take medication as soon as the first headache signs appear.
+Waiting until the end of the class could put a young person in a more vulnerable situation and force him to miss more school days.